 It all comes down to your individual situation and personal preferences.
 You must factor in your age when making a decision and give thought to how important it is to preserve your cash, whilst weighing up how disciplined you are.
 By putting your long-term goals and objectives down and considering what is most important to you, the decision can be made a lot simpler.
 It’s best to seek financial advice from a professional before you proceed and that’s where The Wealth Connection can assist.
 By sitting down and having an obligation-free chat we can ensure you're heading in the right direction, with the strategy that best suits your life and circumstance.

 General Information warning: This information is of a general nature only and has been provided without taking account of your objectives, financial situation or needs.
 Because of this, you should consider whether the information is appropriate in light of your particular objectives, financial situation and needs.

-The Wealth Connection is a corporate authorised representative of Fitzpatrick’s Private Wealth Pty Ltd (ABN 33 093 667 595 and AFSL 247 429).
+The Wealth Connection Pty Ltd holds its own Australian Financial Services License (ABN 46 169 584 472 and AFSL 523 317).
 Your Adviser may offer you services through The Wealth Connection Pty Ltd and The Wealth Connection – Finance Pty Ltd which are each separate businesses.
 Although the same Adviser may offer you services under the above businesses, each business is solely and separately responsible for the advice they each provide.
-In particular, Fitzpatrick's is only responsible for the financial planning services provided by The Wealth Connection Pty Ltd.
+In particular, The Wealth Connection Pty Ltd is only responsible for the financial planning services provided by its Authorised Representatives.